2019 Florida Statutes< Back to Statute Search

 Chapter 944 STATE CORRECTIONAL SYSTEM

-SECTION 47Introduction, removal, or possession of certain articles unlawful; penalty.
+SECTION 47Introduction, removal, or possession of contraband; penalty.

 (1)(a) Except through regular channels as authorized by the officer in charge of the correctional institution, it is unlawful to introduce into or upon the grounds of any state correctional institution, or to take or attempt to take or send or attempt to send therefrom, any of the following articles which are hereby declared to be contraband for the purposes of this section, to wit: